 Every AMA policy is assigned a letter prefix and a number.
 The letter prefixes indicate the source and nature of the policy.
 The combination of a letter prefix and number provides a unique identifier for each AMA policy.

-- Policies with the prefix H are contained in the Policies of the AMA House of Delegates and relate to the House's positions on health issues;
+- Policies with the prefix B are contained in the Bylaw section of the AMA Constitution and Bylaws

 - Policies with the prefix E are contained in the Code of Medical Ethics.